 Choosing the right brush

-Having the right brush will help you achieve the results you're looking for and make the task of painting rocks more enjoyable.
-We like this set because it includes 50 paint brushes in a variety of bristle widths and styles.
+Having the right brush will help you achieve the results you're looking for and make the activity of painting rocks more enjoyable.

 If you're just trying to paint the rock a single color, choose a brush with a wider bristle.
 This will allow you to cover the rock with paint without taking too many trips to the paint jar!
 Use smooth strokes to apply the paint in an even layer.